 It was knitted for five-year-old Krystyna Chiger by her grandmother in 1941.
 Two years later, she and her family were forced to hide in the sewers below Lvov, Poland for 14 months to escape Nazi persecution.
 This sweater was one of her cherished possessions, and one of the few things she was able to take with her during this ordeal.
 Here’s a photo of little Krystyna.
 Happily, she and her entire family survived, along with the sweater.

-Meanwhile, the blog post I wrote about knitting back in 2014 is one of the most popular posts on my website!
-You may read it here: Knitting For Victory.
+Meanwhile, the blog post I wrote about knitting back in 2014 is one of my most popular posts!
+Read it here: Knitting For Victory.

-During the Second World War, hundreds of thousands of people here in Canada and Britain learned to knit so they could send socks and sweaters to their loved ones overseas.
+During the Second World War, thousands of people in Canada and Britain learned to knit so they could send socks and sweaters to their loved ones overseas.
 Even the Royal Family learned to knit!
-Here’s a photo of the Queen Mother with her two daughters, Elizabeth and Margaret Rose, knitting for the troops.
+This is Queen Mother with her two daughters, Elizabeth and Margaret Rose, knitting for the troops.

 * * * * *